A beginners guide to SEO

 So, those are your entry levels points to whether or not you need SEO – how did you score?
 If you aren’t visible for any of those terms, you probably need to learn a little more.

-So what are the practical parts to SEO?
+So what are the practical parts of SEO?

 SEO can be loosely split into on-page or off-page SEO.
 This basically means stuff that you can do on your website and stuff that happens off your website.